LMKH/Projects/README.md

 # Cafe
 ***
 In this programme I use dictionary's and lists to work out the amount of stock a cafe has and how much money it will cost.
 I use a for loop to work out the stock * by the price.
 Then it clearly prints out the cost with a £ sign.

+# Student Register
+***
+Here is a student register.
+Firstly, the user will be prompted to input exactly how many students will be taking a test.
+Once they have done this, they then need to input the students' ID number.
+If they selected 3 for example in how many students there are, they would have to input 3 student ID's.
+It takes the input and uses range() to keep it within that range whilst the for loop runs.
+When it has reached the number inputted it will stop.
+On the file it will print and show the students' ID number alongside a dotted line for them to sign upon.